 Virtual roadshows; a cost-effective alternative

-A virtual roadshow offers a cost-effective alternative to in-person presentations – which demand not just significant direct costs, in terms of travel, accommodation and venues, but indirect costs in terms of the administrative resource needed to organise flights and itineraries, and the travelling time of your senior management teams.
+A virtual data room offers a cost-effective alternative to in-person presentations – which demand not just significant direct costs, in terms of travel, accommodation and venues, but indirect costs in terms of the administrative resource needed to organise flights and itineraries, and the travelling time of your senior management teams.

 Reduce your company’s carbon footprint